A snooty word for “snooty”

 and sits behind the Knight.

-No matter how visibly successful you are, commanding a ship, parading through Rome as a Knight, or building a villa that extends out into the sea, you cannot escape the troubles that attend all humanity, high, low and in between.
+No matter how visibly successful you are, says Horace, commanding a ship, parading through Rome as a Knight, or building a villa that extends out into the sea, you can never escape the troubles that attend all humanity, high, low and in between.

 Horace in the Odes is working on a very small canvass, the miniature metrical schemes he’s borrowed from archaic Greek poets such as Sappho and (here) Alcaeus.
-His response was to develop a style of poetic expression that a character in Petronius’ Satyricon called curiosa felicitas (118), “meticulous appositeness”, a precision in word selection, word placement, and word combination.
+His response was to develop a style of poetic expression that a character in Petronius’ Satyricon calls curiosa felicitas (118), “meticulous appositeness”, a precision in word selection, word placement, and word combination.
 For Quintilian he is uerbis felicissime audax (Inst.
 10.1.96).
 In both cases these critics are using an appropriately concise, Horatian turn of phrase to capture the character of his poetry, but this might be translated “daring in his diction to great effect”.
 At its most brilliant, Horace’s lyric poetry identifies the mot juste, situates that mot juste perfectly, and combines it with another mot juste to intensify poetic felicity to the maximum degree.

 These tiny lyric stanzas work rather like individual lines in more expansive metres, in the sense that the stanza is felt to be a sense unit, and that carries with it an expectation that the end of the stanza will coincide with a sense break (even though it often doesn’t).
-Here there’s a very marked disruption of the integrity of the stanza, a single expression strung between two, and the very least that does is delay our appreciation of the complete meaning of the expression, giving special impact to the first word in the second stanza, fastidiosus.
+Here there’s a very marked disruption of the integrity of the stanza, a single expression strung between two, and the very least that does is delay and enhance our appreciation of the complete meaning of the expression, giving special impact to the first word in the second stanza, fastidiosus.